 If you’ve embraced home canning and have a pantry full of canned goods, you’re probably wondering about canning storage.
-How do you keep all of that home canned goodness for the most optimum shelf life?
+How do you properly store all of that home canned goodness for the most optimum shelf life?

 What does this mean?
 There are some things to consider when putting your home canned goods into the pantry.